Along the coast from Risør to Grimstad

 As you continue along the route you will reach Hove.
 This is where the popular Hove Music Festival is held, drawing some fifty thousand spectators.
 At other times of the year, Hove is a natural beauty spot with quiet cycling/walking paths along the coast and through coastal pine forests.

-Soon after Hove, turn left at the main road, and another left towards Rævesand, and you will be on a wonderful, narrow road, passing little inlets giving way for grand views of other islands and the town centre.
-Soon you will reach Skilsø, where regular ferries make the short crossing to Arendal town centre.
+Soon after Hove, turn left at the main road, and another left towards Rævesand, and you will be on a wonderful, narrow road, passing little inlets giving way for grand views of other islands and the town center.
+Soon you will reach Skilsø, where regular ferries make the short crossing to Arendal town center.

 Cycling along the Nidelva River

 Distance: 40 kilometers

 Four times daily the local train from Arendal to Nelaug brings passengers up through the countryside of the Nidelva River.
 From Nelaug, there are little red signs all along the forty-kilometer route to Arendal.

 The first part of the route brings you down the Nidelva River, passing streams by Kilandsfallene, shortly after Flaten, as well as river dams at Flaten and Bøylefoss.
 The route continues through the forests around the Granestua Cabin to Lake Longumvannet, where there are several bathing possibilities.

 Soon afterwards you arrive at the outskirts of Arendal where roads lead down to the town center.